z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## log\_temp\_files

 Controls logging of temporary file names and sizes.
 Temporary files can be created for sorts, hashes, temporary query results and spill files.
 A log entry is made in `pg_log` for each temporary file when it is deleted.
 Depending on the source of the temporary files, the log entry could be created on either the master and/or segments.
 A `log_temp_files` value of zero logs all temporary file information, while positive values log only files whose size is greater than or equal to the specified number of kilobytes.
-The default setting is `-1`, which disables logging.
+The default setting is `-1`, which deactivates logging.
 Only superusers can change this setting.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|